What is ESG Investing?

 While many ESG funds seek to buy companies that are at the top of their class in either Environmental, Social or Governance.
-These funds sometimes invest into less desirable companies in an attempt to incite change from within.
+These funds sometimes invest into companies with lower ESG scores in an attempt to incite change from within.

 SRI Investing (Socially Responsible)